Filipanderssondev/course3_projectgroup2_security_system/docs/Instructions/manual.md

-# SAFE Security System - Beginner-Friendly User Manual
+# SAFE Security System - User Manual for dummies
 ## 📌 What is the SAFE Security System?
 The SAFE Security System is a **simple home security system** that detects movement and alerts you with a **buzzer (alarm)** and a **blinking red light**.